GarrettF24/Weather-App/README.md

 6. If site viewed on mobile or tablet the scale of webpage will be adjusted accordingly to fit.
 Elements on webpage will be stacked neatly on top of one another.

 #### PostMVP
+1. Add a drop down on search so all cities with that name will appear.
+User will be able to specify using state/territory and country.
-1. Add in a future forcast underneath the current search's day's weather.
+2. Add in a future forcast underneath the current search's day's weather.
-2. When CW loads, a drop down display will appear underneath with emojis that are relevant to CW.
+3. When CW loads, a drop down display will appear underneath with emojis that are relevant to CW.
 (Example, if it is raining, a raincoat emoji will appear.)
-3. When the mouse passes over an emoji, a text box will appear with a relevant phrase to the CW emoji.
+4. When the mouse passes over an emoji, a text box will appear with a relevant phrase to the CW emoji.
 (Example, if mouse passes over raincoat phrase will say "Stay dry out there, wouldn't want to catch a cold!")
-4. When the drop down display occurs, the emojis will appear similar to when a drawer is opened.
+5. When the drop down display occurs, the emojis will appear similar to when a drawer is opened.
 When drop down display closes a similar effect will happen on emojis to simulate a closing drawer.
-5. Emojis will also have relevant animations.(Example, if it's raining then raindrops will appear on/around raincoat.
+6. Emojis will also have relevant animations.(Example, if it's raining then raindrops will appear on/around raincoat.

 ## Project Schedule